cogtwins/cogtwins.github.io/about.markdown

 title: About
 permalink: /about/
 ---
+Official web of Cognitive Industrial Digital Twins Lab Starts Its Journey team.

-This is the base Jekyll theme.
+This design is the based on Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /